LutzRyan/planningcenterapi/README.md

 # planningcenterapi
 API to Planning Center

-This is still a work in progress
+This is still a work in progress, as this only contains code for the uses that I needed it for.